mediaexplorer74/PPSSPP-UWP/x64/README.md

 ## 1.15.0

-- Synced the recent changes from offical repo
+- Synced the recent changes from official repo
 - More fixes and improvements on the [storage manager](https://github.com/hrydgard/ppsspp/pull/17350/commits/9b0577351fde7ac334bec33ab603cc38b69196dd)

 ## 1.14.26